pouchdb/pouchdb/docs/errors.md

 > Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://[couchDBIP]:[couchDBPort]/[dbname]/?_nonce=[request hash].
 This can be fixed by moving the resource to the same domain or enabling CORS

 it's because you need to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) on CouchDB/IrisCouch/whatever you're using.
-Otherwise, your scripts can only access the server database if they're served from the same domain.
+Otherwise, your scripts can only access the server database if they're served from the same origin &#8212; the protocol (ex: _http://_, _https://_), domain, and port number must match.

 You can enable CORS in CouchDB using `curl` or the Futon web interface, but we've saved you some time by making a Node script called [add-cors-to-couchdb](https://github.com/pouchdb/add-cors-to-couchdb).
 Just run: